iwswordpress/ndc-gql/23-interface/GUIDE.md

 		BLUE
 	}
 ```

+When passing in as values in queries, us RED not 'RED'.

 If we execute the query with data, (TEX in this example), that does not follow this constraint then we will get an error:

 - "message": "Expected a value of type \"AllowedColor\" but received: \"TEX\"",